aniebietafia/alx-backend-graphql_crm/crm/README.md

 git clone <your-repository-url>
 cd <your-project-directory>
 ```
+2. Install Redis and dependencies
-2. Install Redis: Redis is required as the message broker for Celery.
+Redis is required as the message broker for Celery.
 - On macOS (using Homebrew):
 ```bash
 brew install redis